Evantilton/jquery-salary-calculator/README.md

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

 Additional README details can be found [here](https://github.com/PrimeAcademy/github-finalization-assignment).

+//NEED TO ADD CHECK BUTTON AND CRAZY FLASH IF OVERBUDGET
+//NEED TO MAKE PRETTY PRETTY
+//NEED TO CLEAR UP CODE